trtcrd/POGO_ML_workshop_genomics/Part2.md

 ## Prediction using a more general trait predictor (Farrell et al)

 Unfortunately, key environmental traits such as Nitrogen fixation are missing from the trait list available.
 This is likely due to the bias of using a pathogen-focused database (GIDEON) for selecting and traniing trait models rather than something more generally applicable to microbial ecology.
-Luckily, there is a
+Luckily, there is a brand new method described in [this preprint](https://www.biorxiv.org/content/10.1101/307157v1) that used a bigger set of prokaryotic genomes, using the more extensive trait database [FAPROTAX](https://www.nature.com/articles/s41559-016-0015) for training.
+The classifier is similar to Traitar, except it uses [LASSO regression](https://en.wikipedia.org/wiki/Lasso_(statistics)) instead of SVMs.
+Though it is still experimental (in development), the implemented model has been installed on the AMI you are using so that we can test it.

+To run ...